manupptr/AWS-Cloud/My_Notes/README.md

 Overview working of cloudformation:
 **Template:** It is a text file written in either json or yaml format.it contains the required infrastructure resources that we want to create
 **stack:** It is a group of resources

+**Overview of stack Creation:**

+Template -----> CreateStack(API action) -----> Stack

+* By using the CreateStack API action,We request the cloudFormation to create a stack for our template